Anywhere else you’re just spinning your wheels. Mountain biking is a three season staple in Arrow Slocan.

 Mt Abriel, Nakusp

-The bike network includes adaptive mountain biking trails, bike park, cross country and downhill trails, as well as jump lines.
+The network includes adaptive mountain biking trails, bike park, cross country and downhill trails, as well as jump lines.
 With 48 trails spread over 40 km, it’s hard to imagine a more diverse trail network.
 The newest addition, ‘Ride On’ is a 1100 meter machine built decent.

 Book a stay at the Rosebery Provincial Park to be biking distance from the action or stay in nearby New Denver.

-This 30 km trail network offers a climb trail combined with logging road ascent to find your way to the top of the nine trail network.
+This 30 km trail network offers a climb trail combined with logging road ascent to find your way to the top of the nine trail mountain biking network.
 Expect hand built trails with some fun features including natural rock drops and rolls.

 Camp at Box Lake Recreation Site or stay in nearby Nakusp.